Guac Camera Troubleshooting

 Resolve: Captures Are Blurry Or Out Of Focus

-1. Rotate the Canon DSLR Camera lens until the white dash above the Canon logo aligns with “15” on the lens of the Canon M50 II or “18” on the Canon EOS R100
+1. Rotate the Canon DSLR camera lens until the white dash above the Canon logo aligns with 15 on the Canon M50 II lens or 18 on the Canon EOS R100 lens

-2. Check that the Canon DSLR Camera settings match the recommended settings in the setup guide for the installed camera model
+2. Confirm that the camera settings match the recommended setup guide for the installed camera model

-Learn more about the Canon R100 Camera Setup.
+Learn more about the Canon EOS R100 Camera Setup.

 Learn more about the Canon M50 II Camera Setup.